 Yes No Share to Facebook

-Question: What are the key requirements for preparing an expert witness report in court litigation?
+Question: What are the key requirements for an expert witness report to be admissible in an Ontario civil court case?

 Understanding the Requirements When Preparing an Expert Witness Report Document for Court Litigation Purposes